Jing-Zhengyu/Data-of-iMAP/README.md

 The raw data and plotting code used in the figures shown in the `iMAP(inducible Mosaic Animal for Perturbation)` paper are deposited here.

+Please feel free to contact me with any questions about the data in github or the iMAP. jingzhy@shanghaitech.edu.cn

  ---
  # paper
-Toward a Mouse Cell Perturb-Atlas	via Mosaic CRISPR Targeting in the Whole Organism
+Large-scale multiplexed mosaic CRISPR perturbation in the whole organism